What is ‘organic search’?

-The results for the query consists of information that Google extracts from online content that it knows about.
-This content can include text, images and video.
+The results for the query consist of information that Google extracts from online content that it knows about.
+This content can include text, images, and video.

 A common form of extraction and presentation is familiar to all of us.
 A query plus a chunk of extracted information looks like this: